 Are you looking for treatise?

-Define treatise: a book, article, etc., that discusses a subject carefully and thoroughly — treatise in a sentence
+Define treatise: a book, article, etc., that discusses a subject carefully and thoroughly — Treatise pronunciation.

 A treatise is a formal and systematic written discourse on some subject, generally longer and treating it in greater depth than an essay, and more ...

 Treatise definition, a formal and systematic exposition in writing of the principles of a subject, generally longer and more detailed than an essay.
 See more.